coranos/coranos.github.io/bananos/beauty/BananoDance-2019-05/index.md

 (es) Evite incluir cualquier cosa que pueda permitir a otros acosarle, como su dirección de casa, etc.
 (pt) Evite incluir algo que ajude alguém a atormentá-lo, como seu endereço.

-4. Children can participate if accompanied by an adult.
+4. Children may participate if accompanied by an adult.
 (es)  Los niños pueden participar si van acompañados por un adulto.
 (pt)  As crianças podem participar se forem acompanhadas por um adulto.

-## images and identification
+## Images and Identification

 1. Submissions must consist of one verification photograph and one dance video.
 (es)
 (pt)

-### Image one / identification
+### Image One / Identification

 1. The verification photograph should be the participant holding a paper with their Discord username and ID.
 The face should be visible; however, if a participant does not wish to show their face, they may wear a mask for the photo and the same mask in their dance video.
 If participants do not have a Discord account, the paper must include the first and last five letters of their Banano wallet address.
 Example: BAN_1CORA...OCDXA.
 (es)